Introduction to Botulinum Toxin

 Treatment: Indications and modalities

 Treatment is indicated for wrinkles in the upper third of the face: forehead, glabellar region, eyebrow and lateral canthal region.
-Botox can raise the eyebrow, if desired by the patient, thus giving the appearance of a look more open, relaxed and youthful.
+Botulinum toxin can raise the eyebrow, if desired by the patient, thus giving the appearance of a look more open, relaxed and youthful.

 The treatment lasts about 20 minutes.
 After the treatment you may see a slight redness that can last a couple of hours.
 The effect on wrinkles becomes visible 4-6 days after treatment.
 The paralysis of the targeted muscles persists for about 4-6 months depending on the subject and the injected dose.
 When the treatment is performed by a board certified Plastic Surgeon, complications are rare.
 These consist in a mild swelling in the treated region and small ecchymoses that resorb in few days.